pacorta/pacerunner2.0/README.md

 ### Bugs:
 - Run completed screen (or any other screen) can be enlarged if the user has the text of their phone larger, resulting in not seeing the 'ok button immediatly.
 Given that we currently save the run when they press this button, if they leave without pressing this, their run will not be saved.

+- User's unit of measurement is not saved.
+We need to use sharedPreferences to save this, if not it always defaults to Km.

 ### Improve soon (In order of importance):
 1) Save the map photo in the user's data.
 If user has no map, don't show anything.
 Make it optional to share it on user's story (Include map?
 Y/N)